kamailio/kamailio-tests/README.md

   * copy desired Dockerfile in the current folder

+Next example shows the use of the docker file for Debian 9.x.

 ```
 cp kamailio-tests/docker/Dockerfile.debian9 Dockerfile
 ```

   * build the Docker image

+The name of the image can be changed, next example sets a name suggesting it is based on Debian 9.x:

 ```
 docker build -t kamailio-tests-deb9x .